 Over the last few years the benefit of buying property in Spain in a company name has diminished.
 Most buyers look to buy in a personal name.
 Never the less for some purchasers buying in a Company name remains the right route.
-Mortgages for companies however have limitations.
+Mortgages in Spain for companies however have limitations.

 Company ownership structures can have benefits.
 For instance If the property in Spain is to be used to generate an income from regular rentals.
 To offset running costs against income.
 Also to get rebates on some Spanish taxes like IVA.

 Contact us for availability information

 Issues for Banks of loans in Company names

 Legislation dictates the Bank is required to confirm each year the Company remains financially viable.
 In addition that it has no infractions, or bankruptcy proceedings taking place.

 The repossession process can be more complicated.
 Particularly where the company owning the property is a trading Company.
 Furthermore is a non resident company.

 Buying and a loan for a resident Spanish SL

 Spanish Limited Companies can obtain loans.
 It is normal for the SL to be a dormant.
 Created solely as a holding structure for the asset.
 Banks in Spain look more favourably on structures that include an SL.
 Further Banks will consider a loan on this basis.
 Rather than where no SL is involved.

 Buying and a loan for a non resident company

 Purchase of Spanish property in a non resident company.
 The company can be an existing company.
 Or it can be a trading company.
 Also a new company set up solely to hold the asset.
 The nonresident Company can either hold the property directly, or own a Spanish SL company.
 That in turn holds the asset.